California Senate Bill 53

 • METR and the UK AI Security Institute have done preliminary research on evaluating capabilities that a model would need to replicate in the wild.

-(e) (1) “Deploy” means to make a foundation model available to a third party for use, modification, copying, or combination with other software.
+(e) (1) “Deploy” means to make a frontier model available to a third party for use, modification, copying, or combination with other software.

 This definition counts both closed source releases—where users are allowed to query a model only through a web app or API—and open source releases—where users are given full access to a model's weights—as deployments.

-(2) “Deploy” does not include making a foundation model available to a third party for the primary purpose of developing or evaluating the foundation model.
+(2) “Deploy” does not include making a frontier model available to a third party for the primary purpose of developing or evaluating the frontier model.

 (f) “Foundation model” means an artificial intelligence model that is all of the following: